rndme/rndme/README.md

 Crypto uses `crypto.getRandomValues` _and_ a high-resolution clock derivative to gather numbers.
 This method is sync under-the-hood and is directly callable.
 OS-provided numbers are muliplied by a number derived from the date and a high-resolution performance timing API, then cropped in the middle to deliver un-compromised randomness.
 The crypto source's exact performance rate depends on CPU speed and OS-provided entropy, but easily execeds 150 chars per ms.

+### Combo
+Combo mixes output from one or more sources, like sound and motion, to ensure randomness in the face of broken sensors, or just for plain good measure.
+It's an easy way to address concerns about one source or the other: use both!
+All data is gathered at the same time, so you only have to wait the time of the slowest source used. `rndme.combo` takes a special first argument, a list of source names, but the other parameters are the same except `progress`, which is not available on combo.

 ## Output Formats

 | Format | Seperator | Range | Description |